 The French Press is a highly practical way to brew a robust mug of coffee for one or a crowd—it's a true classic suggesting romance, bistros, and Sunday mornings.
-The resulting cup is thick, full-bodied, and maybe even a little sludgy.
+Follow these 6 easy steps for how to make a French Press to yield a thick, full-bodied cup of coffee.
+Prefer video?
+We've got you covered—skip to the bottom or click here.

 This brew guide is for a standard 32-ounce French Press but can be converted it to any size press using a 1:15 coffee to water brew ratio.